 Using these medications periodically and as prescribed over the years modulated my immune system and skin physiology so significantly, the process of withdrawing off of their use about damn killed me.

-Now, I am 6 years into this thing, being completely free of their use.
+I am now over 7 years into being completely free of their use.
 The first 3 years were filled with raging skin inflammation and waves of horrors.
-The last 3 years have all but stunned me with the responsive, natural, express repair that my skin and health has made now that the path has been cleared. (or, more honestly, now that I’ve picked up A map.)
+The last years have all but stunned me with the responsive, natural, express repair that my skin and health has made now that the path has been cleared. (or, more honestly, now that I’ve picked up A map.)

 Going all the way back to the beginning - I have memories of my Dad laying me out on the family dinner table nightly as a toddler and covering me in anything occlusive and soothing, to moisturize my dry skin.
-Even Crisco, (the food, yes, sigh, big sigh) to my parents credit - they tried everything, My skin was talking to me long before I developed the skills to understand.
+Something my paternal grandmother had also struggled with in her life from an early age.
+To my parents credit - they tried everything they could, from naturopathic regimens to steroidal tapers.
+But my skin was talking to me long before I developed the skills to understand.

 During recess in elementary school, my skin ached and I often overheated.
 Learning early on that sweat on my skin was a major threat to my comfort.

 I grew up in a house full of rescue animals.
-My exposure to them worsened my immune responses and skin strength - but try telling that to a 10 year old.
+My exposure to them worsened my immune responses and skin strength - but try telling that to a 10 year old me, I suppose.

-By middle school, I was likely clinically dependent on topical steroids to quell flaring symptoms by this point.
+By middle school, I was likely clinically dependent of topical steroids to quell flaring symptoms by this point.
 They were so effective esthetically.
 My parents tried anything new to mitigate my symptoms as soon as the most recent angle failed.
+There was always another appointment on the schedule.
 I found serendipitous relief on the local canoe and kayak team, in the form of salt water, cold temps, strength training, and cardiovascular exercise.

-Halfway into high school, my Dad was given a terminal cancer diagnosis and I found myself living on my own, working, and trying to finish high school.
-I recall this being a time where I ostensibly let my hands loosen on the wheel of my on health.
+Halfway into high school, my Dad was given a terminal cancer diagnosis and I found myself living on my own, working, and trying to graduate on time.
+I recall this being a time where I ostensibly let my hands loosen on the wheel of my own health.
 I developed a habit of moving around stresses, rather than through, and the disconnection between me and myself only widened.

 Through college and the first years of my client-facing career in the boat business, I used topical steroids increasingly more often just to keep the train of life moving.
 In hindsight - there were good days, bad days, whatever, it was just one big mess of inflammatory symptoms the entire time.